vyclu20/Neko-Atsume-Toy-Player/README.md

 ## Neko Atsume Background

-Neko Atsume is a popular Japanese mobile game.
-The game's name is translated as "cat collecting" or "gathering cats."
-The goal of the game is to collect as many cats as possible and add them to a player's virtual catbook.
+Neko Atsume, a popular Japanese mobile game, is named after the concept of "cat collecting" or "gathering cats."
+The objective of the game is to collect as many cats as possible and add them to a player's virtual catbook.

 ## Program Information